Last Updated on April 14, 2023

 American Goldies have a slightly shorter lifespan than English Cream Golden Retrievers.
-The average life expectancy of the American Golden is 10 years and 8 months, while its British counterpart usually lives up to 12 years and 3 months.
+The average life expectancy of the American Golden is 10 to 11 years, while its British counterpart usually lives up to 12 years and 3 months.

 There’s a study carried out by the Golden Retriever Club of America in 1998.
 They found out that around 60% of American Golden Retrievers die from cancer compared to only 39% of English Golden Retrievers.

 Aside from cancer and regardless of the type, American Goldens share health problems, such as hip and elbow dysplasia, Gastric Dilation-Volvulus, as well as eye and thyroid problems.

 An American Golden Retriever puppy can cost anywhere from $1,000 to $2,000, depending on the breeder’s location, the kennel’s popularity, and the parent’s bloodline.

 A good breeder won’t hesitate to show you health certificates and any documents that will help you get to know your potential pup.